yugabyte/yugabyte-db/docs/content/preview/admin/ysql-dumpall.md

 #### --no-role-passwords

 Do not dump passwords for roles.
 When restored, roles will have a null password, and password authentication will always fail until the password is set.
-Since password values aren't needed when this option is specified, the role information is read from the catalog view `pg_roles` instead of `pg_authid`.
-Therefore, this option also helps if access to `pg_authid` is restricted by some security policy. [**Note**: YugabyteDB uses the `pg_roles` and `pg_authid` system tables for PostgreSQL compatibility.]
+As password values aren't needed when this option is specified, the role information is read from the catalog view `pg_roles` instead of `pg_authid`.
+Therefore, this option also helps if access to `pg_authid` is restricted by some security policy.
+Note: YugabyteDB uses the `pg_roles` and `pg_authid` system tables for PostgreSQL compatibility.

 #### --no-security-labels